KOlofinmoyin/bookmarking/README.md

 ### Domain model:
 <img width="566" alt="Screenshot 2020-04-06 at 14 34 41" src="https://user-images.githubusercontent.com/33905131/78564088-dadf4b00-7813-11ea-964b-9745438ea8fd.png">

+### To set up the database

+1. Connect to `psql` and create the `bookmark_manager` database:

+2. CREATE DATABASE `bookmark_manager;`

+3. To set up the appropriate tables, connect to the database in `psql` and run the SQL scripts in the `db/migrations` folder in the given order.

 ### To run app:
 - `rackup -p 3000`